Google Grant Application: A Nonprofit’s Guide to Applying

 Then, to continue meeting the Google Ad Grant requirements, you’ll need to devote time to managing your account and its campaigns.
 For example, Google requires you to log into your account monthly and make relevant changes at least once every 90 days.
 Meeting these compliance guidelines will ensure you remain eligible for the program.

-Step 1) Meet the Google Ad Grant requirements.
+Step 1) Meet the Google Ad Grant Requirements.

 To qualify for Google Grants, you have to meet a series of basic requirements.
 If your organization doesn’t meet the criteria, your application will be rejected, which can set your timeline back.
 Luckily, Google is super clear with the guidelines it expects you to meet.